 Students appointed as AIs are required to accumulate 6 credit hours of teaching credit prior to completing the program.
 An AI typically fulfills his or her teaching requirements by leading discussion sections and/or teaching one or two courses.

-Business Economics and Public Policy students:
+The qualifying exam process for Business Economics and Public Policy is as follows:

 - An exam following the first year, and

 - A research paper and presentation in the fall of the third year.